 We’re a few weeks behind on this Harvard Business Review post, but since the author — TheFuturesAgency CEO Gerd Leonhard — is looking ahead to 2020, a few weeks seems forgivable.
 In “A Futurist Looks at the Future of Marketing,” Leonhard makes five predictions for how brands will be reaching consumers — who will be increasingly empowered — 15 years from now.
 In a call that Fab’s Goldberg should like to hear, Leonhard sees a continuing need for marketing that is focused on human connections:

 Companies can collect all the data they want, but data alone will never be enough.
 You still need to reach consumers on an emotional level.
 The bottom line for marketers will be that if a product or service isn’t humanized, it won’t sell….

 Here’s a question: How essential or expensive does your product need to be to warrant a rather special promotional video about it?
 A $50,000 Leica M9-P Edition Hermès?
 That would make sense, yes.
 Handcrafted shoes for $500?
 You bet.
 A hand-painted axe?
 In slow-mo.

 But how about a $3 notebook?

-Earlier this week, Chicago’s Field Notes Brand released its latest notebook edition, Night Sky, and with it a product video that skips showing the product in favor of celebrating its namesake:
+Earlier this week, Chicago’s Field Notes Brand released its latest notebook edition, Night Sky.

 From the Fields Notes blog: